caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 (source [a-to-z-list_v1.js](https://github.com/caltechlibrary/t2t3_dataset_web_apps/blob/main/htdocs2/modules/a-to-z-list_v1.js))

 You can build your web component in the Shadow DOM that way you can sprinkle it into your document as needed.
-We need to include that in our contrustor.
+We need to include that in our constructor.

 ~~~JavaScript
 export class AToZList extends HTMLElement {